Classical Age of the Ottoman Empire: Territory

 The reign of Bayezid II (r.
 1481–1512) was one of consolidation after the rapid conquests of the previous era, and the empire's territory was expanded only marginally.
 In 1484 Bayezid led a campaign against Moldavia, subjecting it to vassal status and annexing the strategic ports of Kilia and Akkerman.
-Major Venetian ports were conquered in Greece and Albania during the 1499–1503 war, most significantly Modon, Koron, and Durazzo.
+Major Venetian ports were conquered in Greece and Albania during the 1499–1503 war, most significantly Modon, Lepanto, Koron, and Durazzo.
 However, by the end of his reign, Ottoman territory in the east was coming under threat from the newly established Safavid Empire.

 Rapid expansion resumed under Selim I (r.
 1512–1520), who defeated the Safavids in the Battle of Chaldiran in 1514, annexing much of eastern Anatolia and briefly occupying Tabriz.
 In 1516 he led a campaign against the Mamluk Sultanate, conquering first Syria and then Egypt the following year.
 This marked a dramatic shift in the orientation of the Ottoman Empire, as it now came to rule over the Muslim heartlands of the Middle East, as well as establishing its protection over the holy cities of Mecca and Medina.
 This increased the influence of Islamic practices on the government of the empire, and facilitated much greater interaction between the Arabic-speaking world and the Ottoman heartlands in Anatolia and the Balkans.
 Under Selim's reign the empire's territory expanded from roughly 341,100 mi2 to 576,900 mi2.